theproductindex/theproductindex.com/docs/product-development.md

 The concept of this Dual-track Agile is that *what* to build is as important as *how* to build it.
 It requires a certain level of experience working with Agile since it can get messy very fast.

 There are two tracks running in parallel.
-The *discovery track* and the *delivery track*.
+The *Discovery Track* and the *Delivery Track*.
 The first, tests if a product idea is good and makes sense to build.
 Any method to run experiments will do it.
-The experimental approach used in MVP tests is the most common and effective.
+The experimental approach used in [MVP](minimum-viable-product.html) tests is the most common and effective.
 Then, the validated ideas move to the delivery track, which is the usual backlog in Agile methodologies.
 Both Scrum and Kanban can be used here.

 ![](images/dual-tracking.png "Dual Tracking Process")
 <span>[From Jacob Litchenberg article.
 Resources section](#resources)</span>